Haantjes Algebras and Diagonalization: Cyclic Haantjes operators: Example

-However, although its form is again a rational one in the original cartesian coordinates, it turns out to be much more complicated than the form of $\boldsymbol{L}$.
+However, although it takes a rational form in the original cartesian coordinates $\{x,y,z\}$, the expression of this operator turns out to be much more complicated than that of $\boldsymbol{L}$.
 In fact, the numerators of its components are polynomials up to degree 9.
+This shows that exploiting Haantjes (with non-vanishing Nijenhuis torsion) cyclic generators can be computationally more convenient than using Nijenhuis cyclic generators.